It is the dawn of a new era, with computers becoming affordable and desirable enough that millions now want them in their homes.

 Create The Events Deck

-Shuffle the events deck and place it near the main game board, ideally at the bottom edge to follow turn phase order.
+Shuffle the events deck and place it near the main game board.

 Playing the game

 Determine player order.
 This is in order of starting longevity score, from lowest to highest.
 In the event of a tie for longevity score, then highest loyalty score wins, if this ties, then use the turn order from last turn.
 Play lasts for ten turns.